-The glycosylated transmembrane protein PSMA has higher expression in prostate cancer cells compared to nonmalignant prostate tissue (1,2).
+L he glycosylated transmembrane protein prostate-specific membrane antigen (PSMA) has higher expression in prostate cancer cells than nonmalignant prostate tissue (1,2).
 In the last years, several PSMA-targeting radiopharmaceuticals have been developed for diagnostic or therapeutic use in prostate cancer.
-One of them, Ga-68 labeled PSMA-HBED-CC (PSMA-11), showed promising results in first in vivo studies (3-5) and emerged as the most frequently used PSMA-targeting tracer up to date.
-Currently, 68Ga-PSMA-PET/CT offers excellent diagnosis for prostate cancer in various clinical scenarios.
-Although modern MRI techniques like multiparametric MRI are likely to improve the detection of clinically significant cancer, there are still conflicting results e.g. concerning the role as a prebiopsy diagnostic tool (6,7).
-With a high sensitivity and specificity of up to 70% and 100%, PSMA-PET/CT is well suited for assessing the extent of primary prostate cancer or the detection of lymph node metastases and proved to be superior to standard routine imaging (8,9).
-Even compared to 18F-Choline-PET/CT, this modern diagnostic tool has high detection rates also in patients with low PSA values and negative choline imaging.
-(10).
-Although prospective, validating data is still missing, some retrospective studies reported on numerous changes in TNM stage or treatment management after 68Ga-PSMA-PET/CT examination (11-13).
-One study with 57 patients performed by Sterzing et al., observed a therapy change in 50.8% of all cases (12).
+One of them, 68Galabeled PSMA-HBED-CC (PSMA-11), showed promising results in first in vivo studies (3-5) and emerged as the most frequently used PSMA-targeting tracer up to date.
+Currently, 68Ga-PSMA PET/CT offers excellent diagnosis for prostate cancer in various clinical scenarios.
+Although modern MRI techniques such as multiparametric MRI are likely to improve the detection of clinically significant cancer, there are still conflicting results, for example, concerning the role as a prebiopsy diagnostic tool (6,7).
+With a high sensitivity and specificity of up to 70% and 100%, PSMA PET/CT is well suited for assessing the extent of primary prostate cancer or the detection of lymph node metastases and proved to be superior to standard routine imaging (8,9).
+Even compared with 18F-choline PET/CT, this modern diagnostic tool has high detection rates also in patients with low prostate-specific antigen (PSA) values and negative choline imaging (10).
+Although prospective, validating data are still missing, some retrospective studies reported on numerous changes in TNM stage or treatment management after 68Ga-PSMA PET/CT examination (11-13).
+One study with 57 patients performed by Sterzing et al. observed a therapy change in 50.8% of all cases (12).